jarle/jarle/README.md

 ### Hi there 👋

-I am an Oslo-based full stack developer passionate about creating software.
+I am an Oslo-based full stack developer passionate about AI and creating software.

 I use github for my personal projects, feel free to look around 🧭